alexa/alexa-auto-sdk/modules/alexa/README.md

 `SpeakerManager` is now a configurable option, enabled by default.
 When not enabled, user requests to change the volume or mute now have an appropriate Alexa response, e.g. "Sorry, I can't control the volume on your device".

-You can programmatically generate speaker manager configuration using the `createSpeakerManagerConfig()` factory method, or provide the equivalent JSON values in a configuration file.
+You can programmatically generate speaker manager configuration using the `aace::alexa::config::AlexaConfiguration::createSpeakerManagerConfig()` factory method, or provide the equivalent JSON values in a configuration file.
 ```
 {
     "aace.alexa": {